Whitepaper - long-form content to support complex buyer decisions

 I treated it as an argument, not a document.

-The structure does the heavy lifting.
 It moves from problem → doubt → alternative → proof → process → reassurance.
-Not just a sequence of sections, but a progression that mirrors how a buyer actually thinks.
+A logical progression designed to mirror how a buyer actually thinks.

 Early on, it reframes the situation.
-Outsourcing isn’t broken, but expectations have shifted — and many providers haven’t kept up .
-That creates the opening.
+Outsourcing isn’t broken, but expectations have shifted and many providers haven’t kept up .
+This creates the opening.

 The middle of the piece is about de-risking the decision.
 Delivery models, governance, knowledge transfer, transition phases.
 This is where most white papers lose people, so I focused on clarity and flow — what happens, when, and why it works.

-And underneath it all, I kept pulling SME input into a single voice.
-Less committee, more point of view.
+And underneath it all, I kept pulling all those various SME inputs into a single voice, making it less 'death by committee', more 'coherent point of view'.

 the result